3uild-3thos/advanced-rust/Readme.md

 - Mastering account checks
 - Native Rust program security
 - Serialization and discriminators
+- Program structure

-The final outcome of this week is that all students will be required to make their own native Rust vault program capable of depositing and withdrawing lamports from a program-controlled vault account via PDA signing of an account derived from the depositor's signing address.
+The final outcome of this week is that all students will successfully build and test their own native Rust vault program capable of depositing and withdrawing lamports from a program-controlled vault account via PDA signing of an account derived from the depositor's signing address.

 ##### Key competencies: